cladera/videojs-stereopanner/README.md

 ```

 ##API Methods
-Once the plugin is started, you can change change the stereo channel using the following functions:
+Once the plugin is started, you can change the stereo channel using the following functions:

 ### panToLeft() ###